Secrets and tips on promoting your website and blog

 Avoid large images and Flash files

 Avoid large images or flash animations that take a long time to load.
-Not everyone has a broadband connection, visitors with a modem or slower Internet connections may become impatient with slow load times.
-As we mentioned earlier, the average view time on a website is a few seconds, grab the visitors attention immediately with a fast-loading page.
-If your page needs large images consider loading those in a separate page.
+Not everyone has a broadband connection.
+Visitors with a modem or slower Internet connections may become impatient with slow load times.
+As mentioned earlier, the average view time on a website is a few seconds, so you need to grab the visitors attention immediately with a fast-loading page.
+If your page needs large images, consider loading those on a separate page.

 Test your load times

-Make sure the overall load time of a web page is at or around four seconds.
-Fast load times keep visitors on your site and search engines like Google use a web pages load time as part of their algorithm for ranking your page in the search results.
+Make sure the overall load time of a web page is no more than four seconds.
+Fast load times keep visitors on your site, and search engines, like Google, use a web page's load time as part of their algorithm for ranking your page in their search results.
 Run portions of your web page through online tests to help determine the slow portions of your web page and test your page from different parts of the world.

 Description and keywords example

 The description of a web page is by far the most important meta tag to have on every page.
-The description describes what your web page is about and is often used as the description shown in search engine results.
+The description describes what your web page is about and is used as the description displayed in search engine results.

 <meta name="keywords" content="free, promotion secrets, promotion tips, promotion, secrets, SEO, banner exchange, search engines, increase page rank, pagerank, listing, keywords">

-- Like all other HTML code, any website's Meta Tags can be displayed.
+- Like all other HTML code, any website's meta tags are visible to everyone.
 View the source of some of your competitors' web pages to get ideas.

-Today, most search engines no longer only rely off Meta Tags, some do not even look at them.
-Some people recommend skipping meta tags, however, there are still plenty of search engines that use these tags, we strongly recommend at the very least to have a description.
+Today, most search engines no longer only rely on meta tags, and some search engines do not even look at them.
+Some people recommend skipping meta tags.
+However, there are still plenty of search engines that use these tags; we strongly recommend, at the very least, to have a description meta tag.

 Respond as quickly as possible

-If your page accepts e-mail, reply to every e-mail as quick as possible.
-If your page experience large volumes of e-mail, make sure to let your visitors know that replies may take a while.
+If your page accepts e-mail, reply to every e-mail as quickly as possible.
+If your page experiences large volumes of e-mail, make sure to let your visitors know that replies may take a while.

 Mention your web address in your e-mails

-When replying or sending out any e-mail, always make sure to have a signature with your companies name, web address, and your e-mail address.
-This helps remind users of your website's address and is an excellent free method of free advertising.
-However, keep the signature small, it should be no more than three-lines of text.
+When replying or sending e-mail, always make sure to have a signature with your companies name, web address, and your e-mail address.
+A signature reminds users of your website's address and is an excellent method of free advertising.
+However, keep the signature small; it should be no more than three lines of text.

-Most users ignore SPAM, sending out unsolicited e-mails can get your e-mail address or domain added to lists that prohibit you from e-mailing servers that check these lists.
+Most people ignore spam.
+Sending unsolicited e-mails can get your e-mail address or domain added to lists that prohibit you from e-mailing servers that check these lists.

-Link to other popular related pages and see if they participate in link exchanges.
+Link to other related pages and see if they participate in link exchanges.
 One of the ways Google ranks pages is by who else links to your site and how popular their site is.
-The more inbound links to your page the more likely visitors will find it and the higher it will appear in search results.
+The more inbound links to your page, the more likely visitors find your page because it's higher in search results.

 Friends and family

-Let your friends, family, coworkers know about your website.
-Not only is this a good way of getting the word out, it may also provide additional feedback about your website.
+Let your friends, family, and coworkers know about your website.
+Not only is this a good way of getting the word out, but it may also provide additional feedback about your website.

-Participate in online forums, newsgroups, or other community driven sites that relate to your websites topic while letting others know about your website through a signature or a link.
-However, do not visit only to promote, provide constructive feedback and suggestions; otherwise its likely the post will be deleted or you will be banned.
+Participate in online forums, newsgroups, or other community-driven sites that relate to your website's topic, while letting others know about your website through a signature or a link.
+However, do not visit only to promote; provide constructive feedback and suggestions.
+Otherwise, the post are deleted, or you could be banned.